The Story Of Hansel & Gretel

 ‘Your sobbing is useless little girl,’ said the witch, ‘there is not a single soul that can hear you out here in the deepest woods.’

-She was right and, reluctantly, Gretel obeyed.
+Alas, the witch was right and, reluctantly, Gretel obeyed.

 When Gretel returned from the well, the witch was busy kneading dough.
 She turned to Gretel and said, ‘I have heated the oven.
 We will bake some bread while I wait for the pot to boil.
 Creep inside the oven, my dear, and see if it is hot enough.’